Biden is canceling up to $10K in student loans, $20K for Pell Grant recipients

 Downing expects her debts to drop from $16,000 to $6,000.

+Sen. Elizabeth Warren, also of Massachusetts, highlighted the ways Biden's plan could help address racial inequalities: "Because Black Americans borrow more money to go to school, borrow more money in school and have a harder time paying their debt off after school, the President's action will also help narrow the racial wealth gap in the United States among borrowers."

+According to a 2016 Brookings analysis, "The moment they earn their bachelor's degrees, black college graduates owe $7,400 more on average than their white peers...
+Differences in interest accrual and graduate school borrowing lead to black graduates holding nearly $53,000 in student loan debt four years after graduation — almost twice as much as their white counterparts."

-But some higher-debt borrowers were left disappointed, especially after a group of House and Senate Democrats had called on Biden to cancel $50,000 in federal student debt.
+Some higher-debt borrowers were left disappointed by Wednesday's announcement, especially after a group of House and Senate Democrats, including Pressley and Warren, had called on Biden to cancel $50,000 in federal student debt.

 "It's hard to be excited about it," says Briana Ford of Columbia, S.C.
-She owes almost $60,000 in student loans.
+She's a Black borrower who owes almost $60,000 in student loans.

 "I wouldn't give it back, but it's hard to be excited about it."